Delaware

 F. Old age expungement

 The State Bureau of Identification may not destroy information identifying a person until the person reaches age 80, or reaches age 75 with no criminal activity listed on the person’s record in the past 40 years.
 Del.
 Code Ann.
 Tit.
-11, § 8506I.
+11, § 8506(c).

-G. Non-violent convictions or adjudications of victims of human trafficking
+G. Expungement for victims of human trafficking

 A person convicted of any nonviolent crime or adjudicated delinquent as a direct result of being a victim of human trafficking, may (1) file a petition for pardon and for expungement under § 4371 (see above); or (2) file a petition for vacatur and expungement with the court in which the conviction was obtained.
 Del.
 Code.
 Ann.
 Tit.
 11, § 787(j).
 The law was amended in 2021 to apply to juvenile delinquency adjudications.